LemarTokham/Bus-Tracker-V2/README.md

 - Showing buses incoming to the bus stop
 - Only showing buses within the Liverpool region as sometimes buses with the same service number in other cities are displayed
 - General code cleanup
+- Someway to show the uer the 10 second tracking timer for bus location update (maybe a spinner?)

 # Image of UI + console
 - Yellow pins are the bus stops